OHCIA Health Care Interpreter Training Course Details

 - Ethical Scenarios

 The course is taught in English, with language specific breakout groups.
 Interpreters of all languages are welcome to attend, including ASL interpreters.
+For more details about textbooks and other materials used during our health care interpreter training click HERE.

 $40 per 8-hour workshop (a $100 value!)